AstarNetwork/Astar/pallets/dapp-staking/README.md

 #### Claiming Bonus Reward

 If staker staked on a dApp during the voting subperiod, and didn't reduce their staked amount below what was staked at the end of the voting subperiod, this makes them eligible for the bonus reward.

+To maintain bonus reward eligibility when moving stake during the Build&Earn subperiod, stakers must:
+* Have remaining safe moves available
+* Not reduce their total staked amount below the voting period amount
+* Only move stake between registered contracts

 Bonus rewards need to be claimed per contract, unlike staker rewards.